united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 - `productTagTable` and `productTagStringTable` store information referenced to the UID's in the `uniqueProductTable`.
   Stored is everything from individual measurements to quality classes.
 - `productInheritanceTable` contains pairs of child and parent UID's.
 The table as a whole thereby contains the complete inheritance information of each individual part.
-One entry describes one edge of the inheritance tree.
+One entry describes one edge of the inheritance graph.

 The new relevant tables are dotted, the `uniqueProductTable` changes are bold in the timescaleDB structure visualization.
 ### Factoryinsight + Rest API